bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/grumblr2.md

 The second [Grumblr](grumblr) post from [Rebecca Sinclair](../characters/rebecca).
 In this post, she speaks about working with [Strassman](../characters/strassman) and [Dallus Lauren](../characters/dallus-lauren) for the first time on the 5th of November 2036.
-She also has a quite unpleasant encounter with Skys, who is transferred into a synth body 16 years after going into a coma in the final hours of the [October massacre](../lore/mantra).
+She also has a quite unpleasant encounter with Skys, who is transferred into a synth body 16 years after falling into a coma during the final hours of the [October massacre](../lore/mantra).

 ***